Phoebe Cary

 More outgoing than her sister, Cary was a champion of women's rights and for a short time edited Revolution, a newspaper published by Susan B. Anthony.
 In 1848, their poetry was published in the anthology Female Poets of America edited by Rufus Wilmot Griswold and with his help, Poems of Alice and Phoebe Cary was published in 1849.
 Poet John Greenleaf Whittier had been invited to provide a preface; but refused.
 He believed their poetry did not need his endorsement and also noted a general dislike for prefaces as a method to "pass off by aid of a known name, what otherwise would not pass current".

 The sisters' anthology garnered much acclaim, and in 1850 they moved to New York City.
 There, they often hosted evening receptions on Sundays, some of which were attended by well-known figures such as P. T. Barnum, John Greenleaf Whittier and Elizabeth Cady Stanton.
 While in New York, Phoebe published two volumes of exclusively her own poetry: Poems and Parodies and Poems of Faith, Hope and Love.
 Additionally, her lyrics appeared in many church hymnals, on Sunday School cards and in household scrapbooks.
 One of her enduring hymns, "Nearer Home" (first line "One sweetly solemn thought"), was often sung at funerals, including Alice's and her own.
 In hymnals it has long been matched to the tune OZREM, composed in 1850 by Isaac B. Woodbury.
 Canadian composer Robert Ambrose, nonetheless, in 1876 fashioned a longer, more choral tune, specifically for Cary's lyrics.
 The Cary–Ambrose score became one of the most popular and widely selling pieces of sheet music in the 19th century.

 In the joint housekeeping in New York, Phoebe took, from choice (Alice being for many years an invalid), the larger share of the household duties, and hence found less leisure for literary labor.
 She wrote very little prose, and her poetry was so different in style, so much more buoyant in tone and independent in manner, that the verses of one sister were rarely ascribed to the other.

 In 1868, Horace Greeley wrote a brief joint biography of Alice and Phebe (as he spelled her name).

 Alice died in 1871 from tuberculosis; Phoebe died five months later of hepatitis on July 31, 1871, in Newport, Rhode Island.
-Both were buried in Green-Wood Cemetery, Brooklyn, New York.
+Both the sisters were buried in Green-Wood Cemetery, Brooklyn, New York.